Cosmological FLRW phase transitions under exponential corrected entropy: Friedmann equations revised

 \section{Friedmann equations revised}

 It was shown in \cite{Chatterjee:2020iuf} that counting those quantum micro-states residing on the BH event horizon leads to an exponential correction to the Bekenstein-Hawking entropy formula.
-Specifically, the corrected entropy reads\footnote{When quantum corrections are taken into account, the full entropy is It should be pointed out that logarithmic corrections do not always arise \cite{Ghosh:2012jf}.}
+Specifically, the corrected entropy reads\footnote{When quantum corrections are taken into account, the full entropy is where $\gamma$ and $\beta$ and are dimensionless constants or order of unity \cite{jzhang}.
+It should be pointed out that logarithmic corrections do not always arise \cite{Ghosh:2012jf}.}

-being $\ell_{p}$ Planck's length, $\delta$ a universal constant and $A$ the BH horizon area.
-However, it is possible to re-express the entropy in the following way
+being $\ell_{p}$ Planck's length, $\delta$ a universal dimensionless constant of order of unity and $A$ the BH horizon area.
+However, it is possible to re-express the entropy in the following way \cite{Okcu:2024llu}

-where $\alpha$ is a dimensionless constant\footnote{This is because when natural units are employed, that is, when $\ell_{p}=1$, the area $A$ becomes dimensionless.
-Furthermore, for the sake of simplicity we have taken $\delta=1$.}.
+where $\alpha$ is a dimensionless constant, the so-called tracking parameter\footnote{This is because when Planckian's units are used, that is, when $G=c=\hbar=k_{\text{B}}=1$, the entropy $S$ becomes dimensionless, and for the sake of simplicity we have taken $\delta=1$.}.

-In the cosmological scenario, the mentioned area corresponds to the area of the $AH$.
+In the cosmological scenario, the mentioned area corresponds to the $AH$ area.
 An essential feature of the corrected entropy (\ref{entropy}) is that, for large areas, the exponential correction is negligible.
-Nevertheless, within the cosmological framework, depending on the epoch of the Universe's evolution, this can contribute substantially.
+Nevertheless, within the cosmological framework, depending on the epoch of the Universe's evolution, this can make a substantial contribution.

-To execute the thermodynamic study, it is necessary first to define all the physical quantities involved.
+To conduct the thermodynamic study, it is necessary to first define all the physical quantities involved.
 Given that such a study is carried out on a particular surface in a gravitational context (i.e., the $AH$ in cosmological framework and the event horizon for the BH case), it is necessary to introduce the geometric model from which such a surface is derived.
 In this case, the FRW cosmological model given by